Smythics/wx-dashboard/README.md

-Weather Dashboard Activity 2-2
+Weather Dashboard Activity 2-3
 =================

-In this activity you will change the visibility of certain objects so that they are visible only when relevant.
+In this activity you will add an element to show the sensor channels available and then prompt the user to select the channel.
+The data from the sensor channel will be live on the web page.
 This affects the index.html and script.js files

 This is part of Vernier Coding Activities with JavaScript: https://www.vernier.com/high-school/engineering/